-Project Approach to Evaluation

-1.STAR Project Whether the event is online (held remotely)

-2.Achieving More Project or if participants visit the College, our

-3.Working to Succeed Project approach to evaluation is threefold:

-4. Disability Support Project 1.
-Felt reaction, (excited buzz on the day,

-smiling faces, numbers attending and

-engagement on the day in person or online,

-number of complaints).
+Project Approach to Evaluation 1.STAR Project Whether the event is online (held remotely) 2.Achieving More Project or if participants visit the College, our approach to evaluation is threefold: 3.Working to Succeed Project 1.
+Felt reaction, (excited buzz on the day, 4.Disability Support Project smiling faces, numbers attending and engagement on the day in person or online, number of complaints).
 2. Verbal evidence which includes casual

-conversations/chat activity with both school
+conversations/chat activity with both

-pupils, mature students, teachers, and
+school pupils, mature students, teachers,

-parents/ guardians.
+and parents/ guardians.

 3. Written evidence (completed evaluation

 sheets).

 Summary: All our outreach aspiration activities have been received positively by all who have been involved.
 Participants report that they found the talks and presentations given on Open Days, information afternoons or evenings, and at Careers Fairs or in individual schools as well as the Taster Sessions, engaging and relevant.
-Participants also report that the booklets and leaflets distributed as well as the information hub:
+Participants also report that the booklets and leaflets distributed as well as the information hub on the website is both informative and up to date.